Porlock: Church

 The Church of St Dubricius dates from the 13th century.
 The spire was damaged in a storm of 1703.
 The church has been designated as a grade I listed building.
 Within the church is a 15th-century tomb of John Harrington who fought alongside Henry V in France in 1417.

 Cultural references

 "Person on business from Porlock"

 In 1797, poet Samuel Taylor Coleridge, who lived nearby at Nether Stowey (between Bridgwater and Minehead), but — due to illness — had "retired to a lonely farm house between Porlock and Lynton", was interrupted during composition of his poem Kubla Khan by "a person on business from Porlock", and claimed he found afterwards he could not remember what had come to him in a dream.

 Coleridge and William Wordsworth (who lived nearby at Alfoxden) would often roam the hills and coast on long night walks, leading to local gossip that they were 'spies' for the French.
 The Government sent an agent to investigate, but found they were "mere poets".
 Their walks are celebrated by the Coleridge Way which ends in Porlock.
 Their friend Robert Southey published a poem titled "Porlock" in 1798.

-William Blake

-Legend has it that the area beyond Culbone towards Lynmouth where Glenthorne is now situated is where Jesus may have alighted on a trip with Joseph of Arimathea.
-This is said to have inspired a passage from William Blake's famous poem Milton: A Poem in Two Books: